berlin-open-wireless-lab/WiFiScout/README.md

 ## Setup

+You need to have `tshark` installed.
+It generally comes with Wireshark.

 ### SQLite database

 If you want to use the Fingerbank SQLite database, you will need to download it